 I have high hopes for cultivated meat.
 Livestock farming is a major emitter of greenhouse gasses and, in its “factory” form, cruel to animals.
 Yet convincing consumers to reduce their meat intake is slow going.
 Meat grown from animal cells could be the solution.

 Unfortunately, some meat eaters are easily triggered.
 There is already a backlash against vegetarianism.
-Cultivated meat must avoid being seen as “woke” food.
+Cultivated meat must avoid being seen as “woke”.
 Read more

 Biden Would Repeat Dutch Mistakes in Regulating Freelancers

-The most exciting news of the year for at least someone was the United States Labor Department releasing draft new guideline for the regulation of freelancers.
-Being self-employed myself, these attempts to overregulate work tend to irritate me.
-Most freelancers and independent workers are — like me — happy with their situation.
+The most exciting news of the year for someone was the United States Labor Department releasing draft guidelines for the regulation of freelancers.
+Being self-employed myself, these attempts to overregulate work irritate me.
+Most freelancers are doing just fine.